"Hundreds of billions of dollars are spent every year to control the public mind."

 The Corporate World and Government

-Unfortunately, the lines between these retched companies and our governments have become so blurred over the years that it is hard to tell where decisions made solely for profit meet true government decisions made for the betterment of the people.
+Unfortunately, the lines between these retched companies and our governments have become so blurred over the years it is hard to tell where decisions made solely for profit meet true government decisions made for the betterment of the people.
 As many powerful corporations become more and more globalized each day, they tend to take a tighter grasp on influence and policy.
 ALEC is a great example of how this money, power, and greed has our government in a chokehold.
-These companies have so much money that they can LITERALLY buy whatever policy will best suit their needs.
+These companies have so much money they can LITERALLY buy whatever policy will best suit their needs.
 More often than not, these policies are detrimental to everything except profit.
 Any company that puts profit over people gets a big fat thumbs down.
 Yet, we continue to support these companies every day with our purchases.

 Corporate World and the Environment

 The environment is entirely neglected in the name of profit growth.
 I mean, who really needs clean air, water or trees.
 That ish is for the birds, right?
 WRONG.
 Big corporations tend to use non-renewable resources, undermining sustainability and putting future generations at risk.
 Over the years there have even been murders in the name of companies trying to silence environmentalists.
-It would seem that the companies with the largest wallets and muscles are the ones who end up controlling natural resources, much to the disdain of public interest.
-Little do these corporations realize that no one will be able to buy their products if there is no planet...
+It would seem that the companies with the largest wallets and muscles are the ones who end up controlling natural resources, much to the disdain of the public.
+Little do these corporations realize that no one will be able to buy their shitty products if there is no planet...

 How do we fix it?